EdeBede/challengeOfCascades/README.md

 # challengeOfCascades

-Can you spot the problem with the actions?
+Can you spot the problem with the actions removeAuthorByName("Kernighan")?
+How many books should stay after the deletion?
+Correct the funtionality of removal.